 And the kids still argue and whine, and still get tired or sick.
 They make you late to events.
 They have blow-out diapers and spill things on their new clothes.
 There may even be an unexpected trip to the E.R. before the season is over.

 With extended family members comes a new load of tension.
 Uncles, aunts and cousins all come with their own idiosyncrasies.
 But see if you can smile through it.

 And of course, if you’re a divorced dad, the Christmas season won’t make it easier to deal with your ex.
 Maybe she’ll spring a surprise on you that sabotages the great plans you’ve made with the kids.
 Or maybe she’ll get your emotions riled up with a certain statement or tone.
 Again, don’t get dragged into that.

-All that “real life stuff” is still there, and I think the secret for us is to have the right mind-set going in.
+All that “real life stuff” is still there, and maybe the secret for us is to have the right mind-set going in.
 People are who they are, and things will likely go wrong or be difficult.

 So choose a good attitude; choose grace; and choose to stay flexible on details that really don’t matter that much.

-Your kids are watching.
-And so I recommend you model “peace on Earth and goodwill toward men.”
+Your kids are watching, so model “peace on Earth and goodwill toward men.”